 Continuing active duty as his main instrument throughout the 1970's on hit sessions for Gladys Knight & The Pips, Eddie Kendricks, Wah-Wah Watson, Bonnie Pointer, Robert Palmer, Dennis Coffey, and Ben E. King, the iconic Funk Machine was stolen just days before Jamerson's untimely death in 1983 and has never been recovered.

-As enthusiasm for all things low-end exploded during the years after his death, the Stateside Bass Centre crew responded to renewed interest in Jamerson's maverick genius by hitting upon the idea of creating an instrument dedicated to celebrating his visionary talent.
+As enthusiasm for all things low-end exploded during the years after his death, the West Coast Bass Centre crew responded to renewed interest in Jamerson's maverick genius by hitting upon the idea of creating an instrument dedicated to celebrating his visionary talent.

 Alongside a recreation of Jaco's "Bass of Doom", production on the Bass Centre's JJ Tribute began at the Fender Custom Shop in 1990.
 Under the stewardship of FCS manager John Page and master builder J.W.
 Black, its appointments faithfully followed the original, thanks to the invaluable assistance of Jamerson's son, James, Jr., with special attention paid to replicating the C-shaped, "blade" neck, markedly slimmer and flatter than the chunky neck of Fender's then-contemporary '62 re-issue (a tradition that the Detroit continues to honour with its "Super Slim Sixties" profile).

-Although envisaged as a limited edition of 100 pieces, production ultimately only ran to (at most) 50 instruments by the time the Studio City store closed in January 1996.
+Although conceived as a limited edition of 100 pieces, production ultimately only ran to (at most) 50 instruments by the time the Studio City store closed in January 1996.

-Should it ever resurface, the original Funk Machine would certainly eclipse the auction sales value of James Jamerson's 1961 P-Bass ($68,000 in 2017) and John Entwistle's Frankenstein creation ($100,000 in 2003), maybe even hitting the heights of Bill Wyman's Competition Orange 1969 Fender Mustang which sold in 2020 for a monstrous $384,000.
+Should it ever resurface, the original Funk Machine would certainly eclipse the auction sales value of James Jamerson's 1961 P-Bass (sold for $68,000 in 2017) and John Entwistle's Frankenstein creation (under the hammer in 2003 for $100,000), perhaps hitting the heights of Bill Wyman's Competition Orange 1969 Fender Mustang which sold in 2020 for a monstrous $384,000.
 Even examples of the rare Bass Centre/Fender collaboration, when they do surface, remain reassuringly expensive... so, in our humble opinion, the Bass Collection Detroit — an absolute joy to play and a quite superb, period accurate instrument in its own right — represents sensational value for money.